 About 6 months ago I read Sarah Wilson’s eBook- I Quit sugar.
 It made a lot of sense.
 I’d heard a lot about giving sugar the flick, and knew about how we are all eating far too much of it, and Sarah’s book explained it simply and succinctly.
 I had not known that sugar was the only molecule that did not have a corresponding appetite hormone.
 And that it is added to so many things (like low-fat yoghurt/ milk).
 Following my reading of this, I paired back my sugar a lot.
 I was a lot more ‘aware’.
 Suddenly I noticed sugar everywhere and creeping into everything I ate.
 Honey.
 Tomato chutney.
 Fish sauce.
 Curry paste.
 Some obvious, some not.
 But I didn’t entirely quit.
 I didn’t think I ate too many sugary things, and when I did it was fresh fruit, dried fruit in muesli and sometimes couple of pieces of dark chocolate after dinner.
 But if we were out at a great restaurant and there was a great desert (like a chocolate torte or similar!)
 50% of the time, I’d ask my husband if he’d like to ‘share’ with me.
 Which, luckily for me, was never a struggle for him!
 Slowly I’ve been more aware of sugar and have cut it out where I can.
 I will choose eggs on toast for breakfast rather than ‘healthy’ muesli, or a have a piece of goats cheese for a snack instead of a banana which I would have done in the past.
 (Banana’s are 40% fructose – Fructose is the enemy per se, not sugar).

 So all these signs, I said to myself why haven’t I done this for real myself?!
 So that’s it.
 I’m quitting sugar.
-For now anyway.
-My husband is doing it with me.
+I’m making my husband do it with me.
 We’re officially doing Sarah’s 8 week plan.
 Wine is OK.
-No tonic water for a G&T. But cheese, you will be our friend.
+No tonic water for our G&T. But cheese, you will become our friend.
 I will let you know how we get on, and hopefully I can share some delicious new sugar free recipes and ways of eating with you!